The article covers non platform specific topics. It revolves around limits and issues of the current generation VR.

 that may result in VR headaches

-- VR drains battery of the smartphone quickly
+- VR drains battery of a smartphone quickly

 Why Does VR For A PC Require An Expensive Computer ?